gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 ### Do I need to do a project with a Professor?

 There are advantages to doing a project in a formal setting.
 It is good to show that you can work well when supervised.
 That you can solve problems that someone else gives you (otherwise, you might just pick easy things).
-To have someome who can force you to follow through...
+To have someone who can force you to follow through...

 That said: there is a lot to be said for doing a project on your own or with your friends.